 Existing studies suggest that academics and users may be more likely than employees to initiate changes that trigger the formation of new industries, given the knowledge base that they draws upon.
 Academics are involved in creating novel technologies, and such "science push" innovations can form the basis for altogether new industries or shift the technological basis of existing industries (e.g. advances in biotechnology and information technology; See Table 2).
 Users identify a variety of unmet and often recognized needs as part of their day-to-day activities.
-Addressing these needs may help create "demand pull" technological discontinuities (e.g., the
+Addressing these needs may help create "demand pull" technological discontinuities (e.g., the typesetter industry, Machinima; See Table 3) that result in altogether new markets and industries (e.g., probe microscopy, various sports industries discussed in Table 3).
+Further, even in mature industries, user founded firms may introduce niche markets that serve the long tail of the distribution (e.g. juvenile products; medical devices; See Table 3).
+On the other hand, firms founded by employees are less likely to enter in the early stages of the industry life cycle (almost all industries discussed in Table 1), though they do sometimes introduce new generations of technologies drawing on past experience (e.g. disk drives, lasers; See Table 1).14 In short, academic founded firms possess

-12 Note that some user entrepreneurs-those whose educational training overlaps with the area in which they innovate may be able to fully leverage the patent system to protect their ideas, e.g. medical doctors who create novel devices to use on behalf of their patients (Cox, 2013; Winston Smith and Shah, 2013) or semiconductor users (Fontana et al., 2013).
-13 The theorizing and propositions contained in this manuscript focus on user entrepreneurship, not user innovation.
-That factors that support or inhibit one, may affect the other differently.
-For example, while user innovation may continue even in strong appropriability regimes (within or independent of user communities), a strong appropriability regime may limit users' ability to commercialize their innovations, hence limiting user entrepreneurship.
+13 Note that some user entrepreneurs-those whose educational training overlaps with the area in which they innovate may be able to fully leverage the patent system to protect their ideas, e.g. medical doctors who create novel devices to use on behalf of their patients (Cox, 2013; Winston Smith and Shah, 2013) or semiconductor users (Fontana et al., 2013).
+14 It may be argued that by definition, employee entrepreneurship cannot result in the creation of technological discontinuities that lead to new industries, since the term presupposes presence of industry incumbents.
+However, employee founded firms are not highlighted as pioneers even in extant industry evolution studies that account for existing firms in obsolescing or related industries as "incumbents."
+These studies highlight that early entrants are largely either diversifying firms, or startups with founders who did not stem from existing firms (Carroll et al., 1996; Chen et al., 2012; Klepper and Simons, 2000; Moeen and Agarwal, 2013).